-This week Wittenborg University’s applied research professor in corporate sustainability, dr Teun Wolters, presented the first of a Working Paper series.
+This week WUAS’s applied research professor in corporate sustainability, dr Teun Wolters, presented the first of a Working Paper series.

 As he explains, having Working Papers – which presents initial research outcomes and new ideas for further research – is common procedure in universities.

 “In other words, it gives researchers the opportunity to present their first ideas.
 It is part of the so-called ‘grey literature’ which can be developed later into fully-fledged journal articles.”

 Wolters presented the work to peers and colleagues at a special event on Monday.
 The paper reports on a research project executed last year in the Dutch health care sector involving a care organization in Apeldoorn, the city where Wittenborg is located.

 “The organization is undergoing a major transition as a result of external changes in Dutch long-term care policies,” Wolters says in his summary to the paper.
 “Wittenborg was asked to execute research to measure and interpret the ability and willingness of the organisation to turn the formulated vision on the needed change and new direction into reality.
 This year there will be follow-up research, which can be done now that the new organisational structure is clear and is being tried out.”

 According to Wolters one of the main objectives of the presentation is to promote the idea of doing working papers and applied research among other researchers at Wittenborg.
 Also to present his approach – one which includes low budget projects that makes sense, both academically and practically “…as an example to colleagues encouraging them to also produce something – whether alone or in collaboration with others.
 For instance, they can use their own experience and knowledge to write 30 or 40 pages as a proposal for research which can perhaps lead to some sort of project.”